This page is to inform members, and those interested, about events and training outside of the regular club sessions

 Any concerns with timings or the routes taken by other runners will be reported direct to myself for consideration.
 Final decision will be based solely on physical evidence and uploaded data.

 - Run must be recorded on a measuring device such as a watch or a phone and uploaded to an online platform for viewing.

 - All results will be based on Elapsed Time rather than Moving Time.

-- All runs uploaded to Strava should be named ‘A&T 50k/6hr Challenge’ and the Type of run shall be selected as ‘Race’.
+- All runs uploaded to Strava should be named ‘A&T Rivington Ultra’ and the Type of run shall be selected as ‘Race’.

 - those not on Strava will need to DM a screen grab of the front page and data page of their run from their recording platform.
 See below from Garmin:

 - Where possible the run should start ond finish from the same point from home to prevent overall elevation loss on the run, which would give an unfair advantage.

 - The following rules and deductions will be made to each individual run, so make sure you stay within the rules every day:

 - All times will be updated weekly and results will be posted on the club Facebook page on Sundays.
 All those not on FB should message me direct for results to be sent out individually.
 Please let me know when you have had an attempt as this will help to motivate others.

 - Any concerns with timings or the routes taken by other runners will be reported direct to myself for consideration.
 Final decision will be based solely on physical evidence and uploaded data.

-- The results of this event will go towards the club 2020 Ultra Championships, therefore final scoring will be based on distance covered, final position and elevation gain, so some hills could help those looking for extra points if you still have hill legs after all those 5k’s, 1hrs and Duathlons.
+- The results of this event will go towards the club 2020 Ultra Championships, therefore final scoring will be based on Specified Distance from uploaded GPX and Finishing Position, so check your route before you make a wrong turn as it won’t count this time.

 2020 Winter Training Runs